Boston & The Revolutionary War

 A stop is also made today at the Bunker Hill Monument.
 The Battle of Bunker Hill on June 17, 1775, was the first major battle of the Revolutionary War and predicted the character and outcome of the rest of the war.

-Today, enjoy a full day Revolutionary War Tour with a local guide.
-Start in Lexington where the first shots of the American Revolution rang out.
+Then start your Revolutionary War Tour beginning in Lexington where the first shots of the American Revolution rang out.
 Visit the Lexington Battle Green.
 It was here, on the morning of April 19, 1775, that “the first blood was spilt in the dispute with Great Britain,” as George Washington wrote in his diary.
 In this first skirmish, 77 Lexington militia, often called Minutemen (local colonists who had volunteered to be first responders to military and other threats) faced British Regulars.

 Eight Minutemen lost their lives and 10 were wounded.
 Two British soldiers were also injured.
 After the battle, Samuel Adams exclaimed to John Hancock, “What a glorious morning for America!”